 - Follow-Through: Seems simple, right?!
 It’s not.
 Again, you can only focus on one thing, so if you’re still aiming at this point, then you’re not following through.
 Aiming should go as far as letting the pin float tiny circles around the bullseye.
 At that point, your only focus should be on pushing the bow forward with your bow arm, and steadily pulling the string back with your release hand.
 The pin floats almost subconsciously while your focus floats freely and relaxedly between back tension, breathing, and oblivion.
 Oblivion is where you are free of all anticipation, free of all tension, and free of all distraction.
 All the technicalities of archery have become one simple action (form) and relegated to your subconscious mind.
 With nothing left to distract you, you are free; you are in the moment, perfectly centered between the future and the past.

 The goal of archery is to relax: relax your grip, relax your body, and relax your mind.
 At this point, the bow is loosed on its own terms.
 The bow-and-arrow is accurate every time, subject only to the laws of nature which are fixed.
 The only variable is the shooter.
 The greatest obstacle YOU and how you influence the shot.
 When can master yourself, you will experience perfect archery with every shot.

-Note: I posted a video in my next blog that demonstrates the 3 steps to better archery.
-Here is the Video Link.
+Note: I’ve included a video in my next blog post that demonstrates the 3 steps to better archery.
+Here’s the Video Link.